SiqueiraYris/gist-app/README.md

 The project has an `Application` folder where are the app startup files located.
 It also has a `Resources` folder where are the project assets, configurations etc. The `Navigation` folder inside `Application` is the possible app navigation routes.

+The app has two schemes allowing you to change environments.

+### Modularization

 The application has some utility modules (Foundation):
 - `NetworkKit`: manages all requests with the backend, exposing only one manager.
 - `DynamicKit`: used to do reactive programming.